Man Sentenced For DWI Crash That Pinned Mother, Infant Under Car In Area

 - Aggravated unlicensed operation of a motor vehicle.

-On Tuesday, March 29, Poncurak was sentenced to seven and a half years in prison, though he will be eligible for parole in less than half that time.
+On Tuesday, March 29, Poncurak was sentenced to a term of between two and a half and seven and a half years in prison, though he will be eligible for parole in less than half that time.

+The DA had requested a sentence between four and 12 years in prison.

 Westchester County District Attorney Mimi Rocah said that at approximately 8:30 a.m. on Friday, July 23, 2021, Poncurak was driving in Yonkers north on Morningside Avenue when he turned West onto Lake Avenue, lost control, hopped the curb, and drove through the front of a nearby barbershop.